methyl/xdomain-rails/README.md

 [dotenv-rails](https://github.com/bkeepers/dotenv).

-Let's say we want to configure http://master.example.com (the domain which you are making requests from) as master domain and http://slave.example.com (which receives requests) as slave domain.
+Let's say we want to configure http://master.example.com (the domain which you are making requests from) as a master domain and http://slave.example.com (which receives requests) as a slave domain.

 ### Slave domain